Hello Leo Steavart, HR Generalist this side,

 From India, Bengaluru

-It is good to implement new policies but only after taking the employees in to confidence.
-Changes should never be to follow another company in the same industry, and you should never imitate what other company is doing.
-You can win the confidence only if you have raised to the expectations of the employees. otherwise, the comments like "pay salary in time rather than implementing new policies" will certainly come.
-You know that you should pay salary in a cycle of 30/ 31 days.
-Then why don't you pay salary on 30th day/31st day or at least 1st day of the succeeding month?
-Giving salary on 1st day of every month is the best medicine for every HR related illness, I understand.
-Therefore, I would support the employee who rightly said, first pay salary in time and then implement new things.
+It is good to implement new policies but only after taking the employees into confidence.
+Changes should never be to follow another company in the same industry, and you should never imitate what another company is doing.
+You can win the confidence only if you have risen to the expectations of the employees.
+Otherwise, comments like "pay salary on time rather than implementing new policies" will certainly come.
+You know that you should pay salary in a cycle of 30/31 days.
+Then why don't you pay salary on the 30th day/31st day or at least the 1st day of the succeeding month?
+Giving salary on the 1st day of every month is the best medicine for every HR-related illness.
+Therefore, I would support the employee who rightly said, first pay salary on time and then implement new things.

-Now extending the working time to 54 hours including 6 hours lunch time should be taken very carefully, because the employees who have joined you on the presumption that Saturday would be off day would ceratinly try to leave you as there are alternative opportunities available to them.
+Now extending the working time to 54 hours, including 6 hours of lunchtime, should be taken very carefully because the employees who have joined you on the presumption that Saturday would be an off day would certainly try to leave you as there are alternative opportunities available to them.
 It is true that employees need employment.
 But at the same time, it is equally important that the employer also needs the employees, and it is not that the employer can run an establishment without employees.
 It is also incorrect that an employer is just offering employment but he is also a recipient of revenue.
-If the employees are recognised, they will be ready to accept any changes that you offer.
+If the employees are recognized, they will be ready to accept any changes that you offer.
 Therefore, first change the mindset of the management.

 From India, Kannur